-In addition to the limitations on remedies contained in the Lease and the Trust Agreement, the rights and remedies provided therein may be limited by and are subject to the provisions of federal bankruptcy laws, as now or hereafter enacted, and to other laws or equitable principles that may affect the enforcement of creditors' rights.
+In addition to the limitations on remedies contained in the Trust Agreement and the Project Lease, the rights and remedies in the Trust Agreement and the Project Lease may be limited and are subject to the provisions of federal bankruptcy laws, as now or hereafter enacted, and to other laws or equitable principles that may affect the enforcement of creditors' rights.

-Under Chapter 9 of the Bankruptcy Code (Title 11, United States Code), which governs the bankruptcy proceedings for local public agencies, there are no involuntary petitions in bankruptcy.
-It is not clear that the Corporation would be protected by Chapter 9 in an involuntary bankruptcy.
-If the City were to file a petition under Chapter 9 of the Bankruptcy Code, the Owners, the Trustee and the Corporation could be prohibited or severely restricted from taking any steps to enforce their rights under the Lease, and from taking any steps to collect amounts due from the City under the Lease.
+Under Chapter 9 of the Bankruptcy Code (Title 11, United States Code), which governs the bankruptcy proceedings for public agencies such as the City, there are no involuntary petitions in bankruptcy.
+If the City were to file a petition under Chapter 9 of the Bankruptcy Code, the Certificate Owners and the Trustee would be prohibited from taking any steps to enforce their rights under the Project Lease and from taking steps to collect amounts due from the City under the Project Lease.